 Explanation

-For example, for a student who needs to read grade-level text in a general education class, paraprofessional support would be considered more restrictive than text-to-speech software.
-The student's location doesn't change, but the environment is more or less restrictive depending on the supports provided.
+For example, for a student who needs to read grade-level text in a general education classroom, paraprofessional support would be considered more restrictive than text-to-speech software.
+The student's location does not change, but the environment is more or less restrictive depending on the supports provided.
+The general education classroom is always the first placement considered, and a student should only be educated in a more restrictive setting if they cannot make satisfactory progress there, even with appropriate supplementary aids and services.

 Specialized instruction can be provided in a variety of formats (e.g., pull-out instruction in a resource room, co-teaching or push-in instruction in a general education classroom, etc.).